 - 1. Helmet on and fastened

 - 2. All harness buckles closed check leg-loops again

 - 3. Karabiners and maillons tight

+- 4. Trimmers set equally

-- 4. Holding the A risers and your brake handles correctly
+- 5. Holding the A risers and your brake handles correctly

-- 5. Leading edge open
+- 6. Leading edge open

-- 6. Aligned in the middle of the wing and directly into wind
+- 7. Aligned in the middle of the wing and directly into wind

-- 7. Airspace and visibility clear
+- 8. Airspace and visibility clear